negrinho/deep_architect/README.md

 modular framework that they can use to implement new search algorithms and new search spaces while reusing a large amount of existing code.
-For practicioners, DeepArchitect aims to augment their workflow by providing them with a tool that allows them to easily write a search space encoding the large number of choices involved in designing an architecture and use a search algorithm automatically find an architecture in the search space.
+For practitioners, DeepArchitect aims to augment their workflow by providing them with a tool that allows them to easily write a search space encoding the large number of choices involved in designing an architecture and use a search algorithm automatically find an architecture in the search space.

 DeepArchitect has the following **main components**:

 * a language for writing composable and expressive search spaces over computational graphs in arbitrary domains (e.g., Tensorflow, Keras, Pytorch, and even non deep learning frameworks such as scikit-learn and preprocessing pipelines);
 * search algorithms that can be used for arbitrary search spaces;
 * logging functionality to easily keep track of the results of a search;
 * visualization functionality to explore and inspect logging information resulting from a search experiment.

 <!-- main differences between different tools. -->
 Compared to existing work for hyperparameter optimization and architecture search, DeepArchitect has several differentiating features that makes it suitable for augmenting existing machine learning workflows.
-The main difference betweeh DeepArchitect and current hyperparameter architecture search tools is that DeepArchitect has better integration, having the hyperparameters directly related to the computational elements.
+The main difference between DeepArchitect and current hyperparameter architecture search tools is that DeepArchitect has better integration, having the hyperparameters directly related to the computational elements.
-This reduces the arbitrary ad-hoc compilation steps where values of the collection of hyperparameters has to be mapped to a specific computational graph by the expert.
+This reduces the arbitrary ad-hoc compilation steps where the values of the collection of hyperparameters have to be mapped to a specific computational graph by the expert.
 The main difference between DeepArchitect and other existing research in architecture search is that DeepArchitect is explicitly concerned about extensibility, ease of use, and programability,